slatedocs/slate/source/includes/ios/_ios.md

 `apiCommand.getServerRequestRate()`

- Returns how often requests are sent to the API
+Returns how often requests are sent to the Emotion API

 ### Assign Listener